-Child sexual exploitation (CSE) is a form of child sexual abuse that occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child into sexual activity in exchange for something the victim needs or wants, and/or for the financial advantage or increased status of the perpetrator or facilitator.
+Child sexual exploitation (CSE) is a form of child sexual abuse that occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child into sexual activity in exchange for something the person impacted by the behaviour needs or wants, and/or for the financial advantage or increased status of the persons who instigated the behaviour or facilitator.

 This can involve violent, humiliating and degrading sexual assaults, but does not always involve physical contact and can happen online.
 For example, young people may be persuaded or forced to share sexually explicit images of themselves, have sexual conversations by text, or take part in sexual activities using a webcam.

 Children or young people who are being sexually exploited may not understand that they are being abused.
 They often trust their abuser and may be tricked into believing they are in a loving, consensual relationship.